tezos/tezos/docs/introduction/howtouse.rst

 if you want to query the node for more specific informations you'll have to resort to RPCs.
-For example to check the value of important constants in Tezos, which may differ between Betanet, Alphanet and Zeronet, you can use:
+For example to check the value of important constants in Tezos, which may differ between Mainnet, Alphanet and Zeronet, you can use:

 ::